 As an analytical beam, the gentle sputtering action of C60 also reduces the fragmentation of larger molecules, resulting in an enhanced molecular signal intensity.
-For techniques such as SIMS, this can be incredibly important, as it significantly increases the usable mass range of the technique.
+For techniques such as SIMS, this can be incredibly important, as it significantly increases the sensitivity of the technique to intact molecular ions.

 3. Gas Cluster Ion Beams

 Gas cluster ion beams (GCIB) are high-energy beams of cluster ions, ideal for the sputtering and analysis of organic matter.
 They are an incredibly versatile ion source, as both the beam-type and the properties of the beam can be varied as needed.
 This allows the user to tune the beam to the needs of their experiment.

 The source operates through the adiabatic expansion of gas in a vacuum, causing rapid cooling and resulting in cluster formation.
 The clusters are then ionized through electron bombardment and accelerated through the column.
 The size of cluster is a vital parameter, and may be tuned over a wide range by adjusting the source conditions.

 GCIBs are the ideal choice for sputtering organic matter.
 Etch rates of organic materials are several orders of magnitude higher than metallic or semiconductor materials.
 This makes cluster beams such as the GCIB 10S an excellent tool for cleaning surfaces prior to analysis.
 The large cluster species also produce very little fragmentation or sub-surface damage – performing better than C60 on both fronts.